gazebosim/gz-sim/tutorials/physics.md

 > [/home/physics_engines/libCustomEngine.so]

-This means that there are plugins on that library, but none of them satisfies the minimum requirement of features needed to run an Gazebo simulation.
+This means that there are plugins on that library, but none of them satisfies the minimum requirement of features needed to run a Gazebo simulation.
 Be sure to implement all the necessary features.

 > Failed to load a valid physics engine from